PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 = Introduction

-Eliciting AI capabilities is hard.
-Yet accurately estimating AI capabilities is important, especially when it comes to dangerous capabilities, as it determines whether a model is safe to release.
+Eliciting AI capabilities is hard and costly.
+Yet accurately estimating them is important, especially when it comes to dangerous capabilities, as it determines whether a model is safe to release.
 //Regulators and frontier AI Labs need to know if the model has capabilities to inflict substantial damage in the hands of a motivated malicious actor.
 // Tangent about why unsafe models are bad?
 //